satyenduM/Quant-Matrix-EDA-App/README.md

 2. **Backend Communication**
     - One endpoint shares the available filter options.
     - Another returns the chart data for your current selection.
-    - A small health endpoint lets us know the API is up.

 3. **UI Responsiveness**
     - Filters are managed in one place.
     - We wait a brief moment after you change a filter before fetching, so rapid clicks don't trigger extra requests.
-    - Each chart is its own component and updates only when its data changes.
+    - Each chart has its own component and updates only when its data changes.

 4. **Visualization Design**
     - Charts use a clean, consistent style and resize to fit your screen.